leonard-seydoux/melodic-table-of-elements/README.md

 ## How to sonify the periodic table of elements

-The basic idea is to create a sound that is unique for each element, but that remain nice to the ear when multiple elements are played together.
-All sounds are created from a multiple of the fundamental frequency.
-The fundamental frequency of an element is the product of the period and the fundamental frequency.
-The period is the row in which the element is located, and the fundamental frequency is a constant.
-The overtone is the product of the group and the fundamental frequency.
-The sound is a sine wave with the fundamental frequency, and additional sine waves with the overtone frequency.
+Each sound are made from the different features of the periodic table, like the period or the group (see the script [make_sounds.py](make_sounds.py) for more information).

+The sounds are created from a fundamental frequency, and overtones that are multiples of the fundamental frequency.
+The fundamental frequency f of a given period is obtained from

+    fundamental_frequency = element_period * f0

+where f0 is the lowest fundamental frequency.
+The overtones are obtained from

+    overtone = element_group * fundamental_frequency

+After sine-wave generation, the sounds are shaped with a Tukey window, and an exponential decay in order to mimick the attack and decay of instruments.
+The sound is saved as a WAV file, and then converted to an MP3 file using ffmpeg.

 Several overtones are added depending on the block of the element.
 The d-block elements have one overtone, the f-block elements have two overtones, and the p-block elements have three overtones.
 The amplitude of the overtones is reduced as the overtone number increases.